1871fotc/fotc/docs/walks/index.md

 !!! example "Format improvements"

-    We're progressively improving the self-guided walk format by converting them to a mobile-friendly format, adding maps, walking instructions, and photos.
+    We're improving the self-guided walk format by converting them to a mobile-friendly format, adding maps, walking instructions, and photos.
 Mobile-friendly walks are shown in **bold**.

     Walks marked with an :octicons-pencil-24: are work in progress.

-    Non-converted walks are A4 pdf files, designed to be printed and folded in half to make an A5 brochure.
+    All walks include an A4 pdf file, designed to be printed and folded in half to make an A5 brochure.

 <!--